klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 ![](../images/thirdweb/marketplace-contract-details.png)

-4. Click **Deploy Now** as seen in the image above and wait for the transaction to be successfully executed.
+4. Click **Deploy Now** as seen in the image above and wait for the transaction to complete.

 ![](../images/thirdweb/marketplace-deployed.png)

 Once the transaction has been successfully executed, you can verify your deployment by pasting the contract address in the search bar of [Klaytnscope](https://klaytnscope.com/).

 # Creating and deploying an NFT collection contract using thirdweb CLI <a id="creating-deploying-using-thirdweb-cli"></a>
-In this section, we will be creating and deploying the NFT collection to be listed in our Marketplace using [thirdweb CLI](https://portal.thirdweb.com/cli?ref=blog.thirdweb.com).
+In this section, we will create and deploy the NFT collection to be listed in our Marketplace using [thirdweb CLI](https://portal.thirdweb.com/cli?ref=blog.thirdweb.com).
 To do this, follow the steps below:

 ## Creating the contract <a id="creating-the-contract"></a>